Justin Verlander

 The Tigers traded Verlander to the Astros before the 2017 trade deadline, and he went undefeated in his first five starts heading into the postseason.
 He was named AL Championship Series MVP and was co-winner of the Babe Ruth Award as the Astros won the 2017 World Series.
 In 2018, Verlander earned his 200th career win.
 In 2019, Verlander became the sixth pitcher in MLB history to throw three career no-hitters.
 He also had his first career 300-strikeout season and won his second Cy Young award while leading the Astros to their second pennant in three seasons.
 Verlander missed most of the 2020 season and all of the 2021 season due to injury.
 He returned in 2022 and proceeded to win 18 games with a sub-2.00 ERA on his way to leading the Astros to their second world championship.
 He received his third Cy Young Award that offseason, making him the first Astro to win multiple Cy Young Awards.
 Verlander signed with the Mets in December 2022, was traded back to the Astros in August 2023, and signed with the Giants in January 2025.
+Following one season in San Francisco, Verlander returned to the Tigers on a one-year contract in 2026; halfway through the season, he announced that he would be retiring at the end of the 2026 season.

-Verlander is a nine-time MLB All-Star and has led the AL in strikeouts five times, in earned run average twice, and in wins three times.
-He is one of ten pitchers all-time to record 3,500 career strikeouts.
-As of September 2025, he is MLB's active leader in career wins, strikeouts, and innings pitched.
-He is also currently the oldest active player in Major League Baseball.
+Verlander was a ten-time MLB All-Star and led the AL in strikeouts five times, in earned run average twice, and in wins three times.
+He is one of eleven pitchers all-time to record 3,500 career strikeouts.